nativedigsol/necl/README.md

 description = "Some description" version = "0.0.1"
 main = "index.js"
-// This is a comment
+// This is an actual comment
 keywords = ["example", "config"]

 scripts {